 Dr. Tammy Hunter’s piece of advice is a simple one: “The advice I would give to everyone is to stop worrying about what other’s think of you.
 Day after day, client after client, this seems to be a common anxiety.
 Seems as if people cannot live their lives to the fullest due to worry.”
 Though this is easier said than done, Hunter says that casting away these worries will prove to greatly improve your life.

 6) Don’t fuel the fire.

 Nationally Certified School Psychologist Izzy Kalman hopes to save you a lot of trouble and ill will by offering this wisdom: “If there is someone in your life who is constantly doing to you what upsets you, stop getting angry.
 You are getting angry because you want them to stop,” he explains.
 “However, when you get angry, you are actually making them continue to do it!”
 Your online counselor can help you come up with other strategies for better channeling your anger.

 7) Trust the process.

-And finally, when you do start your therapy journey, trust the process.
+And finally, when you do start your therapy journey, trust the process—believe that online therapy really works and that there are many benefits to discover.
 “When you’re doing therapy, it doesn’t always feel great, and you don’t often see immediate results.
 It can feel tedious and exhausting at times.
 However, in my 10 years of working in mental health in a variety of settings, I have seen the power therapy has when that a-ha moment hits and life starts changing for the better,” Mallory Grimste, licensed clinical social worker, explains.
 “It can be scary to get better because it is so unknown—though it can also be oh-so-rewarding!”